Koralm Railway: Sankt Andrä - Aich

-This 9.7 km section between the western portal of the Koralm tunnel at Sankt Andrä and Aich includes the future Lavanttal station, which will serve a similar role as the Weststeiermark station on the Styrian side of the Koralm, that is, connecting the Koralm Railway with local train and bus services.
-After crossing the Lavanttal the Koralm Railway will enter a series of tunnels (collectively called Tunnelkette Granitztal) with a total length of around 6 km (namely the Grutschentunnel, an enclosed section crossing the Granitztal valley and the Langerbergtunnel).
+This 9.7 km section between the western portal of the Koralm tunnel at Sankt Andrä and Aich includes the Lavanttal station, which will serve a similar role as the Weststeiermark station on the Styrian side of the Koralm, that is, connecting the Koralm Railway with local train and bus services.
+After crossing the Lavanttal the Koralm Railway enters a series of tunnels (collectively called Tunnelkette Granitztal) with a total length of around 6 km (namely the Grutschentunnel, an enclosed section crossing the Granitztal valley and the Langerbergtunnel).
 Preparatory works started in 2008, which included the construction of bridges, highways and the diversion of a section of the Lavant river and a part of the Lavanttal railway.
 The construction of the tunnels began in March 2015.
+This section, and with it the entire Carinthian section of the Koralm Railway, was opened for local train services in December 2023.